alwinpaul111/fake-photo-detector/README.md

 ## Evaluate

-Create a dataset like this:
+Create a dataset like this:-

 ```text
 dataset/